-Listeria are an interesting group of organisms, which have emerged as a problem in foods relatively recently.
-Our understanding of them has increased considerably, but we are still lacking so much information.
-Why, for example, is there a current increasing trend in listeriosis in the over 60s?
+Listeria are an interesting group of organisms.
+They have emerged as a problem in foods relatively recently and our understanding of them has increased considerably, but we are still lacking so much information.

+Why, for example, is there a current increasing trend in listeriosis in the over 60 year olds?
+Why has the previous increasing trend in numbers of cases started to decline in the last two years?

-Listeria are an unusual organism amongst the many that food microbiologists study, in that they grow at chill temperatures, and appear to be able to successfully colonise food production environments.
-But they are also not particularly resistant to heat or sanitisers, so can be controlled with good hygiene measures within a production area.
+They are an unusual organism amongst the many that food microbiologists study in that they grow at chill temperatures and appear to be able to successfully colonise food production environments.
+However, they are also not particularly resistant to heat or sanitisers, so can be controlled with good hygiene measures within a production area.